'Stubborn' Catalans unbowed as Spain accuses leader of rebellion

 Children went to school, a street-cleaning truck crawled down the narrow roads spraying water on asphalt, and fruit sellers, cafes and pharmacies opened for business.

-“Catalonia is part of Spain by conquest,” the 61-year-old told NBC News as she played with her 16-month-old grandson.
+“Catalonia is part of Spain by conquest,” she told NBC News as she played with her 16-month-old grandson.
 “This has never been digested by the Catalans.
 Madrid believes it has a right of conquest.”

 “The problem is that we Catalans are very stubborn — we don’t forget,” she added.
 “There has been resistance in our homes.
 We have maintained our culture and language.”